natevw/pi-spi/README.md

 ### spi.clockSpeed([speed])

 Sets (or gets, if no argument provided) the clock speed in Hz.
+Defaults to `4e6`, i.e. 4MHz.
 The Pi only supports [powers of 2 speeds](https://projects.drogon.net/understanding-spi-on-the-raspberry-pi/) and faster speeds might get derated a bit.

-`TBD: constants for supported speeds`

 ### spi.dataMode([mode])

-Sets (or gets, if no argument provided) the data mode which is *mumble mumble*.
+Sets (or gets, if no argument provided) the "data mode" (clock phase and polarity) to e.g. `SPI.mode.CPHA | SPI.mode.CPOL`.
+Default is no flags.

-`TBD: clarify and add OR-able flag constants`

 ### spi.bitOrder([order])

-Sets (or gets, if no argument provided) the bit (not byte!) ordering.
-(I think any non-zero integer will flip it to least-significant-bit first but don't quote me on that.)
+Sets (or gets, if no argument provided) the bit ordering.
+Default is `SPI.order.MSB_FIRST` or you can set `SPI.order.LSB_FIRST`.

-`TBD: clarify and add constants`
+Note that this is **bit** ordering, not *bytes* — byte ordering is up to your application.

 ### spi.transfer(outbuffer, incount, cb)